 Breast cancer forms in tissues of the breast—usually in the ducts, tubes that carry milk to the nipple, and lobules, the glands that make milk.
 It occurs in both men and women, although male breast cancer is rare.
-According to estimates by the National Cancer Institute, nearly 200,000 people in the United States were diagnosed with breast cancer and more than 40,000 people died from the disease in 2009.
+According to estimates by the American Cancer Society, more than 279,000 people in the United States will be diagnosed with breast cancer and nearly 42,000 people will die from the disease in 2020.

 Accurately pinpointing the location of the primary tumor(s) and determining whether the cancer has spread to other parts of the body is critical for determining treatment options for people with breast cancer.

 What is molecular imaging and how does it help people with breast cancer?

 Molecular imaging is a type of medical imaging that provides detailed pictures of what is happening inside the body at the molecular and cellular level.
 Where other diagnostic imaging procedures—such as x-rays, computed tomography (CT) and ultrasound—predominantly offer anatomical pictures, molecular imaging allows physicians to see how the body is functioning and to measure its chemical and biological processes.

 Molecular imaging offers unique insights into the human body that enable physicians to personalize patient care.
 In terms of diagnosis, molecular imaging is able to:

 As a tool for evaluating and managing the care of patients, molecular imaging studies help physicians: